stacks-network/docs/src/pages/data-storage/indexing-overview.md

 ### Built on decentralized authentication

-Radiks is deeply tied to Blockstack authentication, which uses a blockchain and Gaia to give you full control over your user data.
+Radiks is deeply tied to Stacks authentication, which uses a blockchain and Gaia to give you full control over your user data.

 ### No data lock-in